Wisconsin program

 How do you apply?

-Complete 8 hours of HUD-approved homebuyer counseling, secure first-mortgage pre-approval, choose an eligible city-owned foreclosed property, and submit the HBA loan application before purchasing the property.
+Review the HBA orientation materials, complete 8 hours of HUD-approved homebuyer counseling, secure first-mortgage pre-approval or cash-proof of funds, choose an eligible city-owned foreclosed property on CityHouses, and submit the HBA loan application to NIDC before purchasing the property.

 Official source evidence

-The official Milwaukee HBA page says fully forgivable second-mortgage loans of up to $35,000 are available for rehabilitation of city-owned foreclosed homes.
-The city says buyers must complete 8 hours of counseling, obtain first-mortgage pre-approval, contribute at least $1,000, and live in the home for five years after project completion to receive full forgiveness.
+The official Milwaukee HBA page, FAQ, brochure, and application packet say 0% forgivable second-mortgage loans of up to $35,000 are available for rehabilitation of city-owned foreclosed homes.
+The city says buyers must complete 8 hours of counseling, obtain first-mortgage pre-approval or cash funding proof, contribute at least $1,000, and live in the home for 5 years after project completion to receive full forgiveness.

 View official source